-To the extent research services are used by the subadvisor, such services would tend to reduce such party's expenses.
+To the extent research services are used by the subadvisors, such services would tend to reduce such party's expenses.
 However, the subadvisors do not believe that an exact dollar value can be assigned to these services.
-Research services received by the subadvisor from brokers or dealers executing transactions for series of the Trust, which may not be used in connection with the fund, also will be available for the benefit of other funds managed by the subadvisor.
+Research services received by the subadvisors from brokers or dealers executing transactions for series of the Trust, which may not be used in connection with a fund, also will be available for the benefit of other funds managed by the subadvisors.

-Allocation of Trades by the Subadvisor.
-The subadvisor manages a number of accounts other than the fund.
-Although investment determinations for the fund will be made by the subadvisor independently from the investment determinations it makes for any other account, investments deemed appropriate for the fund by the subadvisor also may be deemed appropriate by it for other accounts.
-Therefore, the same security may be purchased or sold at or about the same time for both the fund and other accounts.
-In such circumstances, the subadvisor may determine that orders for the purchase or sale of the same security for the fund and one or more other accounts should be combined.
-In this event the transactions will be priced and allocated in a manner deemed by the subadvisor to be equitable and in the best interests of the fund and such other accounts.
-While in some instances combined orders could adversely affect the price or volume of a security, the fund believes that its participation in such transactions on balance will produce better overall results for the fund.
+Allocation of Trades by the Subadvisors.
+The subadvisors manage a number of accounts other than the funds.
+Although investment determinations for the funds will be made by a subadvisor independently from the investment determinations it makes for any other account, investments deemed appropriate for the funds by a subadvisor also may be deemed appropriate by it for other accounts.
+Therefore, the same security may be purchased or sold at or about the same time for both the funds and other accounts.
+In such circumstances, a subadvisor may determine that orders for the purchase or sale of the same security for the funds and one or more other accounts should be combined.
+In this event the transactions will be priced and allocated in a manner deemed by the subadvisor to be equitable and in the best interests of the funds and such other accounts.
+While in some instances combined orders could adversely affect the price or volume of a security, each fund believes that its participation in such transactions on balance will produce better overall results for the fund.

 For purchases of equity securities, when a complete order is not filled, a partial allocation will be made to each participating account pro rata based on the order size.
 For high demand issues (for example, initial public offerings), shares will be allocated pro rata by account size as well as on the basis of account objective, account size (a small account's allocation may be increased to provide it with a meaningful position), and the account's other holdings.
 In addition, an account's allocation may be increased if that account's portfolio manager was responsible for generating the investment idea or the portfolio manager intends to buy more shares in the secondary market.
 For fixed-income accounts, generally securities will be allocated when appropriate among accounts based on account size, except if the accounts have different objectives or if an account is too small to receive a meaningful allocation.
-For new issues, when a complete order is not filled, a partial allocation will be made to each account pro rata based on the order size.
-However, if a partial allocation is too small to be meaningful, it may be reallocated based on such factors as account objectives, strategies, duration benchmarks and credit and sector exposure.
+For new issues, when a complete order is not filled, a partial allocated based on such factors as account objectives, strategies, duration benchmarks and credit and sector exposure.
 For example, value funds will likely not participate in initial public offerings as frequently as growth funds.

-In some instances, this investment procedure may adversely affect the price paid or received by the fund or the size of the position obtainable for it.
-On the other hand, to the extent permitted by law, the subadvisor may aggregate securities to be sold or purchased for the fund with those to be sold or purchased for other clients that it manages in order to obtain best execution.
+In some instances, this investment procedure may adversely affect the price paid or received by the funds or the size of the position obtainable for it.
+On the other hand, to the extent permitted by law, a subadvisor may aggregate securities to be sold or purchased for the funds with those to be sold or purchased for other clients that it manages in order to obtain best execution.